jotatoledo/angular-workshop/README.md

 # Angular Workshop

+A showcase application that uses Google´s books Web API to query information and simulates a "favorites" collection.

+Take a look at the live demo [here](https://jotatoledo.github.io/angular-workshop/)

+The presentation used for this workshop as an introduction to angular can be found [here](https://prezi.com/p/dmff_57wgspq/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
-A presentation used for this workshop as an introduction to angular can be found [here](https://prezi.com/p/dmff_57wgspq/)

 ---